-(Samples provided as attachments in Section 12.F.)
+(Samples provided as attachment in Section .F.)

 In order to provide transparency and increased public protection, the CPO information is available to the public.
-To assist prospective employers or consumers, the CPO information is available on the Board's website should someone go on-line to verify the license of an individual.
+To assist prospective employers or consumers, the CPO information is available on the Board's website should someone go on-line to verify the license of an individual whom has been issued a CPO.
 (This information is not available on the disciplinary actions page; information regarding CPOs is only available on an individual's licensing record.)

-58. What is the status of the board's implementation of the Consumer Protection Enforcement Initiative (CPEI) regulations?
+59. What is the status of the board's implementation of the Consumer Protection Enforcement Initiative (CPEI) regulations?